 Though most birth defects were not found to be associated with NSAID use, there were some birth defects in which NSAIDs presented a low to moderate increase in risk.
 These birth defects include anophthalmia/microphthalmia, amniotic bands/limb body wall defects, pulmonary valve stenosis, transverse limb deficiencies, oral clefts, and neural tube defects, which were found to be associated with ibuprofen, aspirin, and naproxen use.
 The type of oral cleft and neural tube defects varied between specific NSAIDs.

 Spina bifida was associated with ibuprofen use; anencephaly/craniorachischisis was associated with aspirin, and encephalocele was associated with both aspirin and naproxen use.
 Similar associations were seen when women who reported using NSAIDs “as needed” were analyzed separately from all women.

 It is important to note that further research is required to determine the amount of medication taken that results in birth defects, and whether warnings are necessary on labels.
 As the relative risks are still low to moderate, the risk of birth defects and the need for NSAIDs during pregnancy needs to be assessed by a woman’s physician.
-But really, from a cost/benefit perspective, these painkillers are not live saving.
-If there is even a little risk, isn’t it worth conveying the news loudly to young woman that they may be risking the health of their unborn child?
+But really, from a cost/benefit perspective, these painkillers are not life-saving.
+If there is even a little risk, isn’t it worth conveying the news loudly to young women that they may risk the health of their unborn child?